Thomas Weidley

 Thomas D. Weidley is a United States Marine Corps major general who most recently served as the Assistant Chief of Staff for Strategic Planning and Policy of the United Nations Command, ROK/US Combined Forces Command, and United States Forces Korea.
 Previously, he served as the Commander of the 1st Marine Aircraft Wing.

 Born in Lima, Pennsylvania, Weidley earned a B.S. degree in mechanical engineering from Ohio Northern University in 1987.
 After flight training, he was designated a naval aviator in July 1989.
 Weidley later received an M.A. degree in national security and strategic studies from the Naval War College in June 2004.

-Weidley received administrative action as a result of an investigation into a mid-air collision between an F/A-18 and KC-130J in December 2018.
 In November 2021, Weidley became the chief operating officer at the engineering aviation company Capewell.